 The time when you start uploading products to your Google Merchant Center, Google starts showing you errors.
 Some Google Merchant Center errors are terrible and prevent your products from showing.
-Whereas, others do not stop showing, but Google suggests to solve to improve your feed.
+Whereas others do not stop showing, but Google suggests solving to improve your feed.

-A product feed that has no errors, warnings, and notifications is the key to a healthy Google Shopping campaign.
-If the errors are left unaddressed, it can be annoying and may cause account suspensions, which will be an even bigger headache and can affect your product marketing.
+A product feed with no errors, warnings, and notifications is the key to a healthy Google Shopping campaign.
+If the errors are left unaddressed, it can be annoying and may cause account suspensions, which will be an even bigger headache and affect your product marketing.

 Let’s have a look at the three types of flags in Google Merchant:

 Errors: The most severe merchant center flags are errors.
 They usually indicate account suspension or item disapproval.
-Products will be prevented to appear in Google Shopping searches due to mistakes.
+Products will be prevented from appearing in Google Shopping searches due to mistakes.

 Warnings: Due to warnings, there won’t be issues like item disapproval or account suspension.
 However, it could do in the future.
 On the other hand, warnings may hurt the performance of your product listing ads.

-When you log in to your Google Merchant Center and notice the red line of disapproved products, then you realize how much effort it needs for getting started with Google Shopping.
+When you log in to your Google Merchant Center and notice the red line of disapproved products, you realize how much effort it needs to get started with Google Shopping.

 Merchant Center’s built-in tools are the best way to monitor disapproved products.
 The right place to start is the home page with its visual graph of approved and disapproved products.
 On the home page, you will get an idea of the products that get rejected.

-For a complete breakdown of the number of ProductIDs and types of errors, make use of Diagnostic tab, as it will provide the most accurate information.
+For a complete breakdown of the number of ProductIDs and types of errors, use the Diagnostic tab, as it will provide the most accurate information.
 Google breaks down issues into separate categories from the diagnostic tab, such as errors, warnings, and notifications.

 To help you avoid common errors, a list of common Google Merchant Center errors and how you can fix them are listed below:

-WooCommerce Product Feed plugin supports automatic feed generation at a scheduled time.
-The plugin generates data feed or product feed to Sync your products with your merchant center including Google shopping.
+WooCommerce CTX Feed plugin supports automatic feed generation at a scheduled time.
+The plugin generates a data feed or product feed to Sync your products with your merchant center, including Google shopping.

-If a specific product is no longer going on but still you are sending the sale price, then that may be the reason where the problem is occurring.
-To get rid of this error in the future, you can use the “sale price date” in the feed, as it indicates when the sale is going on.
+If a specific product is no longer going on, but still you are sending the sale price, then it may be the reason where the problem is occurring.
+To get rid of this error in the future, you can use the “sale price date” in the feed, indicating when the sale is going on.

-If you use WooCommerce Product Feed plugin, you can create your own rules to make sure you are sending the sales price when the product is on sale and the original price when the product is not on sale.
+If you use the WooCommerce CTX Feed plugin, you can create your own rules to make sure you are sending the sales price when the product is on sale and the original price when the product is not on sale.

 Please make sure to provide an accurate GTIN for all products that require them.
 Are you confused about whether your products need a GTIN or not?
-You can check Google’s UPC guideline.
-Also, you can look at the barcode to find your products GTIN.
+You can check Google’s UPC guidelines.
+Also, you can look at the barcode to find your product’s GTIN.
 Reaching out to the product’s manufacturer is another option.

 Within Google Merchant Center, we often notice that merchants forget to set up their tax and shipping information.
-You can either setup this at the account level or with item level overrides.
-I suggest to set up within the account itself.
+You can either set up this at the account level or with item level overrides.
+I suggest setting up the account itself.

 To set up tax, go to tax information in your merchant center, and go to shipping rule to set up shipping from your settings.
-If you need help to set up these rules, then you can check guidelines from Google’s help center.
+If you need help setting up these rules, you can check guidelines from Google’s help center.